MaXFalstein/GitHub-Labels-Milestones-JSON/README.md

-# GitHub Labels in JSON
+# GitHub Labels and Milestones in JSON

 I emailed GitHub to suggest implementing a JSON file in the .github configuration files for setting up the labels.